 New York State Laws protect tenants’ rights.
 In New York City, rent regulations apartments are far more protective, especially to landlord-abuse and exploitation, principally because the landlord must renew your lease.
 But these regulatory systems are not self-enforcing.
 Tenants need to monitor what their landlords do or don’t do, and complain when they violate legal protections.

 Attorney Jeffrey McAdams has a proven track record of success in helping tenants with unregulated leases to resolve their difficulties with landlords.
-Call 212-406-5145 weekdays between 12:00 and 2:00 for a free, brief initial phone consultation to learn more about your rights.
+Call 212-257-9425 weekdays between 12:00 and 2:00 for a, brief initial telephone evaluation to learn more about your rights.

 Housing Court sells information that identifies litigating parties to tenant screening agencies.
 After going to Housing Court with your landlord, the next time you attempt to rent an apartment you’ll be flagged as a litigant.
 This “blacklisting” makes it far less likely your rental application will be approved.
 Being on the blacklist puts high hurdles in the way of renting a home or being approved by a co-op board to purchase shares.